What are we doing?

 - Psychosocial and lab-based assessments – One-on-one interviews capture past history of abuse, brain injury severity, and mental health issues such as PTSD, depression, and anxiety.
 Lab-based tests gauge a variety of physiological and behavioural functions.

-- Community-based support network – Service providers from the health care, brain injury support, and gender-based violence sectors are brought together in a comprehensive effort to ensure women identified as having experienced an IPV-related TBI get the help they need to move forward in healing.
+- Community-based support network – Service providers from the health care, brain injury support, and gender-based violence sectors are brought together in a comprehensive effort to ensure women identified as having experienced an IPV-related brain injury get the help they need to move forward in healing.

 * Our work is grounded in recognizing trauma, and its effects on survivors.